-Note: If you are running SQL Server Express, add $\SQLEXPRESS$ to the end of the server name.
+Note: If you are running SQL Server Express, add \SQLEXPRESS to the end of the server name.
 It may also be necessary to add the port 1433 at the end of the name.
-For example 'MY\SERVER\NAME\OR\IP\ADDRESS $\SQLEXPRESS$ , 1433'
+For example 'MY_SERVER_NAME_OR_IP_ADDRESS \SQLEXPRESS, 1433'

-- c.
+c.
 Press Next

-- d.
-Consult with your database administrator to determine whether to use Windows NT Authentication or SQL Server Authentication, use the Login ID and Password priorided by the administrator.
+d.
+Consult with your database administrator to determine whether to use Windows NT Authentication or SQL Server Authentication.
+If using SQL Server Authentication, use the Login ID and Password priovided by the administrator.

 - e.
 Press Next

 - f.
 Change default database to the Link database.

 - g.
 Press Next

 - h.
 Press Finish

 - 6. Test Data Source